meop/http-recap/README.md

     //  to decided if request/response body is 'human readable'
     // so do not skip 'content-type', or it will be missing in the tape,
     //  and tapes will never match!

+you may want to add no-cache headers to the response if you want to see the cycle come back to this proxy cache.. ie.. you do not want the default behavior of apicache

+debug is actually only functional as a global option but apicache docs do not make this apparent does not document this